Z2gK/hhc24-writeup/Prologue.md

 >
 > If you're curious, you might want to check under the hood.
 Try opening the browser's developer tools console and looking around—there might even be a variable named 'score' that could give you some insights.
 Sometimes, games hold secrets for those who dig a little deeper.
 Give it a shot and see what you can discover!

 The script increments and checks the current score near line 250.
-In Firefox developer mode, set a breakpoint at the `scoreText.setText()` function and play one round of the game as usual.
+In Firefox developer mode, set a breakpoint at the `scoreText.setText()` function and play a round of the game normally.
 Once done with the round, execution will stop at the breakpoint.
 Switch to the "Console" tab of developer mode and increment the `score` variable beyond 50000 using a statement such as `score += 60000`.
 Then continue execution so that the condition for `score > 50000` is triggered for the Gold award.

 ![Code for score checking](files/Prologue/elfconnect3.png)